“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 The Bottom Line

 Once you’ve set your business goals and KPIs, it is essential for you to monitor and update those KPIs on a regular basis.
 In order to run a data-driven ecommerce business, it is highly important for you to have data from all the relevant ecommerce KPIs on a single spreadsheet.
+For this, you must always use the best tools to track different ecommerce KPIs and utilise it efficiently.

 Being an entrepreneur, it is essential for you to view your entire marketing performance under one umbrella and identify precisely what areas require more attention.
 Your performance should impact your business decisions and you should use the aforementioned KPIs to drive actions.